airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 _Applies to the following connector types: source, destination_ _Applies to the following connector languages: manifest-only_ _Applies to connector with any support level_
-_Applies to connector with any Airbyte usage level_
+_Applies to connector with any internal support level_ _Applies to connector with any Airbyte usage level_

 Manifest-only connectors must use `airbyte/source-declarative-manifest` as their base image.